Osedea/react-native-action-bar/README.md

 rightIcons | React.PropTypes.arrayOf(<br>    React.PropTypes.shape({<br>         ...[Icon](./Icon.js).propTypes,<br>        badge: [Badge](./Badge.js).propTypes.content,<br>        onPress: React.PropTypes.func.isRequired,<br>    }),<br>) | See below
-rightText | React.PropTypes.string | The text to display on the right rightTextStyle | Text.propTypes.style | Style of the text to display on the right rightTouchableChildStyle | View.propTypes.style | The style of the View inside the `TouchableWithoutFeedback` element for all the Icons on the right rightZoneContentContainerStyle | View.propTypes.style | The style of the View around all the Icons + Text on the right throttleDelay | React.PropTypes.number | The delay to throttle the presses on the Icons (The default is `750ms`) title | React.PropTypes.string | The Text of the Title titleContainerStyle | View.propTypes.style | The style of the `View` containing the `Text` element for the Title titleStyle | Text.propTypes.style | The style of the `Text` element for the Title
+rightText | React.PropTypes.string | The text to display on the right rightTextStyle | Text.propTypes.style | Style of the text to display on the right rightTouchableChildStyle | ViewPropTypes.style | The style of the View inside the `TouchableWithoutFeedback` element for all the Icons on the right rightZoneContentContainerStyle | ViewPropTypes.style | The style of the View around all the Icons + Text on the right throttleDelay | React.PropTypes.number | The delay to throttle the presses on the Icons (The default is `750ms`) title | React.PropTypes.string | The Text of the Title titleContainerStyle | ViewPropTypes.style | The style of the `View` containing the `Text` element for the Title titleStyle | Text.propTypes.style | The style of the `Text` element for the Title

 ## rightIcons elements example